 - Policy areas: education, migration, social inclusion, employment, family policies, gender equality, equal opportunities

 - Methods: qualitative and quantitative research methods, including desk research, in-depth and semi-structured interviews, qualitative data analysis with NVivo, MAXQDA and Atlas.ti, systematic literature reviews with EPPI Reviewer 4, statistical analysis with SPSS, R, Mplus

-- Project management: building multinational research teams, coordinating research networks, leading research teams, contract management
+- Project management: building multinational research teams, coordinating expert networks, leading research teams, contract management

 - PhD candidate in Sociology at Vilnius University, since 2014

 - MA in Sociology and Social Anthropology (with distinction), Central European University, Budapest, 2010

 - MA in Political Sociology, SciencesPo, Paris, 2009

 - BA in Political Science, Vilnius University, 2008

 - “Structural equation modelling with Mplus”, Mplus Cambridge university course, Cambridge, September 2017